YoBii/LethalMoonUnlocks/README.md

 All free and unlocked moons are always available for travel.
 Three paid moons available, which are shuffled every quota.
 Additionally, discover new moons on completing the quota, new day, and traveling.
 Buy them before the quota ends, and you keep them; otherwise, they will be lost with shuffle.
-Repeat every quota and grow your catalogue.
+Repeat every quota and grow your catalog.

 </details>